ChuckHill2/VideoLibrarian/Readme.md

 characters.
 Keep your folder names small if you have many directory levels.
 This is a Windows limitation.

-Each movie or TV series folder must contain zero or one movies and exactly one IMDB movie shortcut (.url, .website).
+Each movie or TV series folder must contain zero or one movie and exactly one IMDB movie shortcut (*.url).
 All the other needed files will be automatically generated upon demand.
-Any folders that do not contain a valid shortcut (.url, .website) will be ignored.
+Any folders that do not contain a valid internet shortcut (*.url) will be ignored.
 See File-\>Status Log for details.

 ### Generated Cache Files
 These cache files reside in the same folders as the shortcut files.
 They are